 - Illinois Sustainable Technology Center

-PRI’s six State Scientists serve as the authoritative spokespersons in their fields, providing current information on research and scientific inquiries to the public at large, other scientists, industry, and governmental agencies.
+PRI’s five State Scientists serve as the authoritative spokespersons in their fields, providing current information on research and scientific inquiries to the public at large, other scientists, industry, and governmental agencies.

 - Illinois State Archaeologist Thomas E. Emerson